Evidence-Based Coping Skills for Kids + ParentsEnrol Now for the April School Holidays

 Some kids express a fear of making mistakes.
 Others miss out on positive social interactions due to their inability to form and maintain healthy friendships.

-Kids as young as 4 years are displaying symptoms of anxiety.
+Kids as young as four are displaying symptoms of anxiety.

 The good news is, kids can learn better ways to cope with life’s challenges by enhancing their awareness of their thoughts, feelings and behaviours.
 In addition, kids can learn to enhance their executive skills.
-These are the brain-based skills required to execute or perform tasks.
+These are the brain-based skills needed to negotiate the typical demands of childhood at home, at school and with friends.
+These ‘habits of mind’ enable kids to:

 Cognitive Behavioural Therapy